puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 ### Ticket Status Workflow

+The status of an issue can be changed using the "Workflow" menu at the top of the ticket page.
+Links to other JIRA tickets and external web pages can be created using the "Link" entry under the "More" menu.

-* *Status*: _Needs more information_, *Assignee*: _Author_ -- Appropriate if the author needs to provide more information to make the issue reproducible.
+* *Status*: _Needs Information_, *Assignee*: _Author_ -- Appropriate if the author needs to provide more information to make the issue reproducible.
-* *Status*: _Duplicate_, *Related Issues*: _Duplicates: (Original Bug)_ -- If the author did not find an earlier bug which describes their issue, but one exists, the newer bug should be closed as a duplicate by setting its status to _Duplicate_ and using the *Related Issues* field to indicate the original bug number.
+* *Status*: _Resolved_, *Resolution:* _Duplicate_, *Link Issues*: _Duplicates: (Original Bug)_ -- If the author did not find an earlier bug which describes their issue, but one exists, the newer bug should be closed as a duplicate by setting its status to _Resolved_ and choosing a resolution of _Duplicate_.
+  A link to the earlier bug should be added.
-* *Status*: _Investigating_, *Assignee*: _Triager_ -- If you make some progress on the ticket but cannot come to immediate resolution, make yourself the *Assignee* and set the state to _Investigating_.
+* *Status*: _Assessing_, *Assignee*: _Triager_ -- If you make some progress on the ticket but cannot come to immediate resolution, make yourself the *Assignee* and set the state to _Assessing_.
-* *Status*: _Needs decision_, *Assignee*: _Product Owner_ -- Often, the problem described in the ticket is not obviously a bug.
+* *Status*: _Needs Information_, *Assignee*: _Product Owner_ -- Often, the problem described in the ticket is not obviously a bug.
   It might be a request for a new feature or a change in existing behaviour.
   In this case the product owner for the project needs to make a decision about whether the change fits into the product direction or perform further investigation and discovery into what the right solution ought to be.
-Setting the *Status* to _Needs decision_ and *Assignee* to the product owner will ensure it gets to the right people (even if, as often happens, the product owner him- or herself is not the final decision-maker, part of the job is to make sure the right eyes see the issue).
+  Setting the *Status* to _Needs Information_ and *Assignee* to the product owner will ensure it gets to the right people (even if, as often happens, the product owner him- or herself is not the final decision-maker, part of the job is to make sure the right eyes see the issue).
-* *Status*: _Accepted_, *Assignee*: _Community or Puppetlabs Developer_ -- Once a ticket is actively being worked on, but no code is ready to merge, it should go into _Accepted_ status and be assigned to the person working on it.
-Tickets which are in status _Accepted_ but do not have an owner are not being actively worked on.
+* *Status*: _Ready for Engineering_, *Assignee*: _Community or Puppet Labs Developer_ -- Once a ticket is actively being worked on, but no code is ready to merge, it should go into _Ready for Engineering_ status and be assigned to the person working on it.
+  Tickets which are in status _Ready for Engineering_ but do not have a target release assigned by the product owner are not being actively worked on by Puppet Labs.
-* *Status*: _In Topic Branch Pending Review_, *Assignee*: _Community-Support Developer_ -- Once there is code in a pull request, and the *Branch* field indicates the URL of the pull request, the developer responsible for community support will perform code review and take further action (comment, request further code or tests, merge).
+* *Status*: _Ready for Merge_, *Assignee*: _Puppet Labs Developer_ -- Once there is code in a pull request, and a *Link* has been created pointing to the pull request, the developer responsible for community support will perform code review and take further action (comment, request further code or tests, merge).
-* *Status*: _Merged Pending Release_, *Assignee*: _Release Engineer_ -- After merging completed code, the community support developer sets the _Merged Pending Release_ status and adds a comment with the github URL of the commit that contains the merge (e.g. https://github.com/puppetlabs/puppet/commit/abcdefbadc0ffee
+* *Status*: _Ready for Delivery_, *Assignee*: _Release Engineer_ -- After merging completed code, the Puppet Labs Developer sets the _Ready for Delivery_ status and adds a comment with the github URL of the commit that contains the merge (e.g. https://github.com/puppetlabs/puppet/commit/abcdefbadc0ffee).
 * *Status*: _Closed_, *Assignee*: _Person who closed it_ -- Either been released or no further action can be taken on it.
 Closer should add a comment with the final resolution of the ticket ("Not to be fixed", "Unable to reproduce", etc)
-* *Status*: _Requires CLA to be signed_, *Assignee*: _Author_ -- Even if the code and tests are there, we need a Contributor License Agreement on file before we can merge the code.
-[Sign the Contributor License Agreement here.](https://cla.puppetlabs.com/)

-#### Potentially Unused Statuses

-* _Code Insufficient_, _Tests Insufficient_ -- With the development workflow on github, these should come up as part of pull request code review/comments and don't require synchronizing to redmine
-* _Rejected_ -- Sounds harsher than it needs to be!
-Nobody likes being rejected.
-Why not just "Closed"?

 ### Communicating during investigation

 Change *Assignee* to the person who has the next action on the bug.
-For example if a community member triages a bug and determines that the submitter didn't include enough detail to reproduce the problem, she should assign the ticket back to the originator and set the *Status* to _Needs more Information_.
-When the originator supplies the additional info, he should set *Assignee* back to the person who asked the question and update status to *Investigating*.
+For example if a community member triages a bug and determines that the submitter didn't include enough detail to reproduce the problem, they should assign the ticket back to the originator and set the *Status* to _Needs Information_.
+When the originator supplies the additional info, they should set *Assignee* back to the person who asked the question and update the status to *Assessing*.

 ### Release Planning and Workflow